Perspective | John Thompson and I argued plenty, but few people have taught me more

 The past few years, we talked often, usually when I was seeking guidance or advice.
 Two years ago, when I wanted to do a book about race in sports but had no idea how to structure or even start the book, I went to see John.
 I explained my problem.

-He looked at me for a moment then laughed that deep, unforgettable laugh.
+He looked at me for a moment, then laughed that unforgettable laugh.
 “You might as well try to explain the Holy Trinity,” he said.
 Then he turned serious and said, “Which is why it’s a book you absolutely have to do.”

 I’m working on it now.
-There’s a lot of work left and I’m still not sure where to begin.
+There’s a lot of work left, and I’m still not sure where to begin.
 But at the very least, I have the dedication: “To John Thompson, who taught me about basketball; about how to listen and learn; about race relations and about life.”